PhrenoID/3dId/outline.md

 	Reproducing classification (impact of errors/algoritmic choices/sample)

-	Reproducing etnic identification (one of the challanges may be defining it in the first place)
+	Reproducing ethnic identification (one of the challanges may be defining it in the first place)

 The Software Review